April 26th

 Meaning of the subhAShita:

 Do not have the simplest of demeanor.
-Go and see in the forest - the straight standing trees are felled and the crooked (ones) still stand!
+Go and see in the forest—the straight-standing trees are felled and the crooked (ones) still stand!

 Commentary:

-This verse is not a call for "learning a contorted disposition" in any way!
-It is mostly a call for the really simple and straightforward souls.
-They are the ones who generally bear the brunt of the evil and spiteful beings.
-The poet is giving them the example of the trees in the forest.
-It is easier to cut down a straight tree than a bent out, crooked tree.
+It is mainly a call for the really simple and forthright souls.
+They are the ones who generally bear the brunt of the evil and spiteful people of the world.
+The poet gives them the example of the trees in the forest.
+It is easier to cut down a straight tree than a bent-out, crooked tree.
 Therefore, the woodcutters take the easiest route and chop down the straight trees.
 And because it requires more effort, not many people bother to take down the crooked tree.
-Similarly, if one is not too forthright and knows how to stand up for himself, he won't get into many of these kinds of situations.
-Troublemakers will consider themselves warned and keep their distance.

 pada vigrahaH:

-न अत्यन्तं सरलैः भाव्यं गत्वा पश्य वनस्थलीम् ।
+न अत्यन्तं सरलैः भाव्यं गत्वा पश्य वन-स्थलीम् ।

-na atyantaṃ saralaiḥ bhāvyaṃ gatvā paśya vanasthalīm ।
+na atyantaṃ saralaiḥ bhāvyaṃ gatvā paśya vana-sthalīm ।

 छिद्यन्ते सरलाः तत्र कुब्जाः तिष्ठन्ति पादपाः ॥